 - Lentils – Lentils provide about 18 grams of protein in a cooked cup.
 They also provide 50% of your recommended daily fiber intake.
 Lentils may also help reduce the risk of various diseases such as heart disease, diabetes, and some types of cancer.
 Lentils can be used in salads, soups, chilis, or as a side dish with olive oil and lemon.

-Nuts, seeds, chickpeas, and broccoli are a few other awesome sources of plant-based protein.
+Nuts, seeds, chickpeas, eggs, and broccoli are a few other awesome sources of protein.

 Reducing your meat consumption a few days per week will benefit your health, your budget, the environment, and animal welfare.
 Eating a variety of whole foods, mostly plant-based, will give you plenty of protein and have a positive impact on your health.